tysonmcnulty/cv/README.md

 ## About Me

 I've worked in the software industry since 2008.
-I live in the Boston area.
+I live near Boston, Massachusetts.
 I use he/him pronouns.
 I currently work at [Pivotal Labs](https://pivotal.io/labs).

 In my career, I feel deeply rewarded when my work product enhances someone's life or changes the world for the better.
 I do my best work when I am part of a team that is diverse, motivated, curious, and kind.